 So, with the stock price now beginning to move higher, we are likely not only seeing fresh buyers but short covering as well, with the potential for a short squeeze as well.

-- Philip Pearlman at Yahoo Finance1 mth ago
+Philip Pearlman at Yahoo Finance 2 yrs ago

 This morning, we’re launching Yahoo Finance Contributors.
 We’ve lined up a truly all-star cast to publish content on their Tumblr accounts; the content will flow right into Yahoo Finance pages, ticker pages, widgets etc.